 All social landlords have a responsibility to involve local people in the issues that affect them.
-Approving the draft plan provides a starting point for the next three years, building on the Council's good work and furthering developing and delivering meaningful engagement; where tenants and leaseholders will have a range of participation opportunities which will ultimately lead to service improvement.
+Approving the Tenant Participation Strategy 2019-2022 provides a starting point for the next three years, building on the Council's good work and furthering developing and delivering meaningful engagement; where tenants and leaseholders will have a range of participation opportunities which will ultimately lead to service improvement.